 Anna Aylor

 When Anna Aylor was born on 29 October 1821, in Boone, Kentucky, United States, her father, Benjamin Aylor, was 43 and her mother, Anna Tanner, was 38.
 She married Noah Clore on 22 April 1841.
 They were the parents of at least 1 son and 1 daughter.
-She lived in Florence, Boone, Kentucky, United States in 1880.
+She lived in Florence, Boone, Kentucky, United States for about 20 years.
 She died on 11 June 1888, in Boone, Kentucky, United States, at the age of 66, and was buried in Belleview, Boone, Kentucky, United States.

 Photos and Memories (0)